-August 2, 1969 Howlin' Wolf Interview Interviewed by Michael Erlewine
+August 2, 1969 Howlin' Wolf Interviewed by Michael Erlewine

-It was the 1969 Ann Arbor Blues Festival and there I was backstage talking with the legendary Howlin' Wolf.
+Here is an interview that I did with the legendary Howlin' Wolf.
+It was the 1969 Ann Arbor Blues Festival and there I was backstage talking with Wolf.
 It was just the two of us standing in the open sun and it was not your normal interview.

-As I stood there listening to this huge man, I flashed back some years before when I had first seen the Wolf performing live in a small Chicago bar late one night.
+As I stood there listening to this huge man, I flashed back to some years before when I had seen the Wolf performing live in a small bar at the north end of Chicago late one night.
 There was no one in the place, just Howlin' Wolf and his guitarist Hubert Sumlin.
-My brother Dan and I stood somewhere near the back of the place and it was very dark.
+My brother Dan and I stood somewhere at the back of the place and it was very dark.
+Wolf was way up to the front, with one small light playing on him.
+He was sitting on an old wooden straight-backed chair.
+It was all light and shadows.

-Wolf was singing and his music not only filled the room, it actually took over all sense of time as his voice penetrated deep into my brain.
+And Wolf was singing as only he can sing, and his music not only filled the room, it actually took over all sense of time as his laser-like voice penetrated deep into my brain.
 For a while, I lost all idea of who or where I was.
-The walls of the room just went transparent and I found myself suddenly thrust outside of time, beyond any sense of myself that I knew, just somewhere out there on my own in a vast universe.
+The walls of the room just went transparent, as did my body, and I found myself suddenly thrust outside of time, beyond any sense of myself that I knew, somewhere out there on my own in this vast universe, just a mind floating there.
 This was more than just music.
-This was a life initiation, as I believe you will get a sense for from reading this interview.
+This was a life initiation, as I believe you will get a sense of from reading my interview with this great bluesman.